MikeMcQuaid/GitInPractice/01-IntroductionToDistributedVersionControl.md

 >>>>>>>
 ```

 When a merge conflict occurs the version control system will go through any files that have conflicts and insert something similar to the above markers.
 These markers indicate the versions of the file on each branch.
-In the case we were merging the "unstable" branch into "stable" then the README might have a merge conflict like the above; the "stable" branch says the software is very stable and the "unstable" branch says it is dangerously stable.
+In the case we were merging the <!-- TODO: add workflow diagram --> "unstable" branch into "stable" then the README might have a merge conflict like the above; the "stable" branch says the software is very stable and the "unstable" branch says it is dangerously stable.
 The person performing the merge will need to manually edit the file to product the correctly merged output, save it and mark the commit as resolved.
 Sometimes the correct output will picking a single side of the markers and sometimes it will be a combination of the two.

 When conflicts have been resolved a _merge commit_ can be made.
 This will store the two parent commits and the conflicts that were resolved so they can be inspected in the future.
 Unfortunately sometimes people will pick the wrong option or merge incorrectly so it's good to be able to later see what conflicts they had to resolve.